GOOD LUCK ON EMBRYO FINAL

-Study Anki cards blind (before seeing lecture or slides)
+Study the Anki cards blind (no need to review slides)

 Spend no longer than one minute on each card (even if it is hard)